-Like most other people my first trip to Europe was fast – with an itinerary aiming to visit numerous cities in only a few weeks and tick off as many key sites as possible.
+My first trip to Europe was fast.
+Like many others I thought the best way to visit Europe the first time was on a group bus tour with an itinerary which visited numerous cities in only a few weeks and ticked off as many key sites as possible.

-If you’re planning your first trip here’s the 8 must see cities for first time in Europe which I believe you must visit to get a real feel for the continent.
+If you’re planning your first trip here are 8 must see cities for first time in Europe which I believe to be the best places to visit in Europe for first timers to get a real feel for the continent.

 I spent four nights in London the first time I visited and found the size and number of things to do there overwhelming.
 You won’t be able to do everything, but with a few days you’ll be able to experience the highlights such as The Tower of London, Buckingham Palace, St Pauls Cathedral, Oxford Street, Westminster and a couple of galleries.
 The added bonus is that London Heathrow is basically a gateway to the world.